 Warner Drive

 Not named for Warner Bros. but for Jonathan Trumbull Warner (1807-1895), one of the first white settlers in Los Angeles.
 Born in Connecticut, Warner came to California in 1831 and shuttled between L.A. and San Diego for years.
-As California was then controlled by Mexico, Warner became a Mexican citizen in order to own some 44,000 acres in San Diego County – then changed his name to Juan José Warner.
-(His 6’3″ height reportedly earned him the nickname “Don Juan Largo”.)
-Warner led a long, rich life: he was a fur trapper, a rancher, a trading post owner, a newspaper publisher, an attorney, and finally a historian.
-He was good friends with Pío Pico and Benjamin Hayes.
+As California was then controlled by Mexico, Warner became a Mexican citizen in order to own some 48,000 acres in San Diego County, even changing his name to Juan José Warner in the process.
+(The name change may have actually been part of his conversion to Catholicism in order to marry a Mexican woman.)
+It’s said that Warner’s 6’3″ height also earned him the nickname “Don Juan Largo”; regardless, records after CA statehood have him listed as “Jonathan”.
+Warner led a long, rich life: he was a fur trapper, rancher, trading post owner, newspaper publisher, attorney, and finally a historian.
+He was good friends with Judge Benjamin Hayes and Governor Pío Pico, whose own mother reportedly raised Warner’s future wife Anita Gale (c.
+1821-1859).
+His San Diego land carries the name Warner Springs to this day.